Sanctions and export control

 Our experienced and approachable defence lawyers offer support at all stages of an investigation, helping to manage regulator relationships as well as providing representation during enforcement.
 We also help clients investigate potential breaches and advise on voluntary self-disclosure.

-Importantly, as a member of the international network of independent law firms, Pangaea Net, this leading expertise doesn’t only cover the UK.
+Importantly, as a member of the international network of independent law firms, Pangea Net, this leading expertise doesn’t only cover the UK.
 We provide access to global support on multi-jurisdictional matters, cross border due diligence, and we help our clients challenge seizures by HM Revenue and Customs and Border Force.

 Advising an international payment services provider on the impact of sanctions regulations on specific transactions.
 Supporting with customer onboarding and due diligence.